 “This is the first music technology I’ve used that actually feels like an instrument!
 It’s great that Clarion works with the movement of the musician, rather than the musician having to adapt to an instrument that has already been set.”
 Jocelyn Watkins – Classic FM ‘SEN Music Teacher of the Year’ 2013

 Available exclusively through Open Orchestras, the Clarion is revolutionising musical access for 100s of young people across the UK, including musicians with a very broad range of additional support needs.
-For young people with physical impairments, Clarion for PC can be played with any part of the body, including the head, the feet, or even the eyes.
+For young people with physical impairments, Clarion for PC can be played with any movement of the body, including head or eye movement.
 For young people with autism or learning difficulties who are manually dextrous, Clarion for iPad is an approachable and colourful musical instrument that is adaptable to their needs, with huge scope for progression.

-All this is possible because our Clarion software works seamlessly with assistive technology hardware that young disabled people use in their everyday lives, such as EyeGaze, SmartNav and the iPad.
+All this is possible because our Clarion software works seamlessly with assistive technology hardware that young disabled people use in their everyday lives, such as EyeGaze or Infrared head trackers.
 Using technology that is already available means less investment in new equipment.
 It also means that students are more likely to be able to play their Clarion both in school and at home!

 Clarion has also been designed to be super easy-to-use.
 It takes about 10 minutes to learn how to use Clarion, but like all good musical instruments, it will take a lifetime to master!

-Clarion musicians can easily alter every aspect of their instrument to make sure that it meets their individual and often complex needs.
+Clarion musicians can easily change the settings on their instrument to make sure that it meets their individual and often complex needs.